 In our experience, Livingstone had a safer and more relaxed vibe compared to Victoria Falls town, which felt a little like a tourist trap.
 Livingstone was an actual town with shops, markets, schools and people going about their business, whereas Victoria Falls town only seemed to exist in function of the falls – but then again, visiting the falls from the Zimbabwean side is far easier to arrange.

 We felt safe both in Zambia and Zimbabwe.
 In Zimbabwe, the main annoyance were touts on the road selling trinkets and billion/trillion Zim dollar notes – we also noticed several ‘tourist police’ officers, hired to keep tourists safe and make them feel safe after the recent political trouble.
 Generally speaking, prices are higher on the Zimbabwe side, and touts and hawkers are more aggressive – but don’t expect Egypt-style scenes.
 A firm no will usually be enough to convince them to leave you alone.

 If you decide to walk to the Lookout Cafe on the Zimbabwe side, or anywhere between Livingstone and the falls in Zambia, watch out for elephants – they’ve been known to attack people.

-Conclusion – Which Side is Best?
+Conclusion – Where shall I Visit Victoria Falls?
 Zimbabwe or Zambia?

 As you’ve seen, each side has its pros and cons.
 To best appreciate the majesty of Victoria Falls, we recommend staying on both sides for a couple of days.
 If you’re pressed for time, we recommend Zimbabwe, with a quick jaunt across the border to visit the Zambian side and/or swim in Devil’s Pool of it’s open.
 Here’s a brief recap or each side’s advantages!